t6harsh/ML-Project/README.md

 # 🛡️ System Threat Forecasting - Malware Infection Prediction

-This project was developed as part of the **IIT Madras BSc Degree Program**, and it achieved an **A grade** for its thorough approach and performance.
+This project was developed as part of the **IIT Madras BS Degree Program**, and it achieved an **A grade** for its thorough approach and performance.
 The goal was to predict whether a system would be infected by various families of malware using rich telemetry data from antivirus threat reports.

 ## 📌 Project Overview